 #1 Overloading Information on Day 1

-An electronic solution eliminates the need for hard copy paperwork with questionable handwriting (is that an a or an o?) and stores all of the documents securely so nothing gets lost.
+An electronic solution eliminates the need for hard copy paperwork with questionable handwriting (is that an a or an o?).
+It stores all of the documents securely so nothing gets lost.
 Think of how many errors could be avoided by completing the paperwork electronically versus guessing what the employee intended to write?
 And with the documents stored in the cloud, you never have to worry about misplaced paperwork when you need it most.

 Plus, with certain solutions (e.g., Efficient WOTC), you can screen for the Work Opportunity Tax Credit (WOTC) eligibility during the onboarding process.
 This could translate to a significant reduction in your tax bill.
 It’s definitely worth adding into your process, if it’s not there already.